How Safe is Your Sunscreen?

 Micronized mineral sunscreens have been on the market for decades, and have a lot of supportive data on their safety.
 Nanoparticle mineral sunscreens, however, are very new and have been marketed by chemical manufacturers as an innovative way to make their formulas less whitening on your skin.

-The problem with nano sunscreens is that the safety of these particles is unknown, and some recent scientific studies, including one published in Scientific American, have demonstrated these particles can damage the ecosystem.
+The problem with nano sunscreens is that the long-term safety of these particles is unknown, and some recent scientific studies, including one published in Scientific American, have demonstrated these particles can damage aquatic ecosystems when they wash off of your body.
 Other potential issues include elevated skin penetration and free radical creation in the body.

 Toxic Additives

-Most sunscreens—even the ones without petrochemical or nano-sized ingredients—have questionable or toxic additives.
-Synthetic vitamin A, sometimes called Retinyl palmitate or retinol, is added to many sunscreens and cosmetic products as an antioxidant, anti-aging ingredient.
+Many sunscreens—even the ones without petrochemical or nano-sized ingredients—can have questionable or toxic additives.
+For example, synthetic vitamin A, sometimes called Retinyl palmitate or retinol, is added to many sunscreens and cosmetic products as an antioxidant, anti-aging ingredient.

-Many sunscreens also contain preservatives, parabens and other noxious chemical additives you really want to avoid consuming.
-After all, skin is very absorbant, and anything you put on your skin goes directly into your bloodstream.
+Many sunscreens also contain preservatives, parabens and other chemical additives you really want to avoid consuming.
+After all, skin is very absorbent, and anything you put on your skin goes directly into your bloodstream.
 (Which is precisely why some medicines are administered in patch form.)

 Is Sunscreen Really Necessary?